discordjs/guide/guide/voice/understanding-voice.md

 1. You do `VoiceConnection#play(...)`
 2. Discord.js will convert whatever you've provided into Opus audio in the most efficient way it can find.
 The worst-case route would be having FFmpeg convert a file to PCM, passing this data through an Opus encoder.
-3. A `StreamDispatcher` is created, and it is fed data from the Opus audio stream
+3. A `StreamDispatcher` is created and fed data from the Opus audio stream
 4. The StreamDispatcher will take an Opus audio packet every 20ms, applying metadata, and then encrypting it.
 The packet is then sent over UDP
 5. This occurs until the stream has ended, in which case the StreamDispatcher is destroyed, and all intermediary processes (e.g., FFmpeg transcoder, Volume Transformer, Opus Encoder) are all destroyed.